marcol/generator-uncomplicated/README.md

 You can also check individually CSS `npm run lint:css`, JavaScript `npm run lint:js` or Markdown `npm run lint:md`.

 #### Testing
-Currently the test script only checks code validation.
+It runs the [Mocha](https://mochajs.org/) tests added to `test/index.js`.
 You can test your project by running:
 ```
 npm run test
 ```